 FBI Chicago Announces Recipient of Director’s Community Leadership Award

-Robert J. Holley, Special Agent in Charge of the Chicago office of the Federal Bureau of Investigation, announced today that Christopher W. Helt, a Chicago immigration lawyer, has been named the recipient of the FBI’s Director’s Community Leadership Award (DCLA) for the Chicago Division.
+Michael J. Anderson, Special Agent in Charge of the Chicago Field Office of the Federal Bureau of Investigation, announced today that Hector M. Perez, vice president of Club Services for the Union League Boys and Girls Club of Chicago (ULBGCC), has been named the 2015 recipient of the FBI’s Director’s Community Leadership Award (DCLA) for the Chicago Division.

-The FBI presents the DCLA annually on behalf of its Director, James B. Comey.
-The award was established in 1990 as a way to honor individuals and organizations for their efforts to prevent crime, terrorism, drugs, and violence and to further law enforcement efforts in their communities.
+The FBI presents this award annually on behalf of its Director, James B. Comey.
+It was established in 1990 as a way to honor individuals and organizations for their efforts to prevent crime, terrorism, drugs, and violence and to further law enforcement efforts in their communities.
 Each year, the special agent in charge of each of the FBI’s 56 field offices selects an honoree that has made a significant difference in the lives of others.
+Mr. Perez was selected by the Chicago Division for his leadership of the ULBGCC.
+He became a youth member and leader at the ULBGCC in 1982.
+For the past 10 years, he was the organization’s senior club director.
+Through his leadership with the organization, Mr. Perez was recently promoted to vice president of Club Services.
+He remains responsible for managing eight club locations.

-Mr. Helt will be honored at an awards luncheon scheduled for 11:30 a.m. tomorrow at Loyola University’s Corboy Law Center at 25 East Pearson Street in Chicago.
-He will also join DCLA recipients selected by the other FBI field offices across the nation at an awards ceremony to be held in Washington, D.C., in April, where he will be personally recognized and honored by Director Comey.
+A luncheon honoring Mr. Perez is scheduled for 12:00 p.m. on January 26, 2016, at the Union League Club at 65 West Jackson Boulevard in Chicago.
+He will also join DCLA recipients selected by other FBI field offices across the nation at an awards ceremony to be held in Washington, D.C., this spring where he will be personally recognized and honored by Director Comey.